nya3jp/tast/docs/test_attributes.md

           touch specific code paths.
     *  Stability (optional): if `wificell_unstable` is present, the test is yet to be verified as stable; otherwise, the test is stable.
+*   `group:labqual` - Tests that must pass for devices to go to a low-touch lab.

 See [attr.go] for the full list of valid attributes.